 Note that T.38 Support is disabled by default as shown in the preceding screenshot.
-This default setting is proper for Earthlink since T.38 Fax is not supported.
 This setting should be enabled if T.38 faxing is to be supported for the SIP Trunking service.

 The Advanced tab:

 7.6.
 Server Configuration